vharis/Mahabharata/README.md

 Interested in contributing to this app?

--Let's connect over mail -> vharis@gmail.com and yjankay@gmail.com
+-Let's connect over mail -> vharis@gmail.com

 Got questions or suggestions?